Simulating the deposition of angular momentum by jets in common envelope evolution: Introduction

 In a recent paper one of us \citep{Soker2022misalignment} proposes that jets in a triple-star CEE can deposit angular momentum to the giant envelope with components at large angles ($> 10^\circ$) to the orbital angular momentum axis of the triple-star system.
 We schematically present the two types of triple-star interactions that might lead to tilted jets in Fig. \ref{fig:Schamnatic} that we adopt from \cite{Soker2022misalignment}.
 According to the scenario, this might occur if the orbital plane of the tight binary system is inclined to the orbital plane of the triple system, such that one or two stars of the tight binary system launch jets that are inclined to the angular momentum axis of the triple system, i.e., the orbital angular momentum of the orbit of the tight binary system and the RSG around their mutual center of mass.

 In cases where the tight binary system contains a NS/BH or two and the giant is a RSG that later collapses to form a NS/BH, the spin axis of this newly born NS/BH will be misaligned with the orbital angular momentum .
 This CEJSN scenario might lead to spin-orbit misalignment through a CEE. \cite{Soker2022misalignment} discusses more triple-star evolutionary channels that might lead to spin-orbit misalignment of NS/BH-NS/BH binary systems.
 Triple star CEJSN evolution (e.g., \citealt{Soker2021Double, Soker2021NSNSmerger, AkashiSoker2021}) might not be so rare because of the very large fraction of massive triple-star systems (e.g., \citealt{Sanaetal2014, MoeDiStefano2017}) and their interaction outcomes (e.g., \citealt{Toonenetal2021}).
-There are other studies of triple star CEE evolution that do not necessarily include NS/BH (e.g., \citealt{SabachSoker2015, Hilleletal2017, Schreieretal2019inclined, ComerfordIzzard2020, GlanzPerets2021, SokerBear2021Parasite}).
+There are other studies of triple star CEE that do not necessarily include NS/BH (e.g., \citealt{SabachSoker2015, Hilleletal2017, Schreieretal2019inclined, ComerfordIzzard2020, GlanzPerets2021, SokerBear2021Parasite}).

 We set to hydrodynamically simulate the deposition of misaligned angular momentum by jets in CEJSNe.
 In section \ref{sec:Numerical} we describe the numerical code and setting.
 In section \ref{sec:FlowStructure} we present the flow structure resulting from our simulations.
-In section \ref{sec:Perpendicular} we describe the results of simulating jets perpendicular to the orbital plane, i.e., jets along the orbital angular momentum axis, and in section \ref{sec:Tilted} we describe the results for jets that are inclined to the orbital angular momentum axis.
+In section \ref{sec:Perp} we describe the results of simulating jets perpendicular to the orbital plane, i.e., jets along the orbital angular momentum axis, and in section \ref{sec:Tilted} we describe the results for jets that are inclined to the orbital angular momentum axis.
+As far as we know this study is the first one of angular momentum deposition by jets into a common envelope.
+We therefore isolate the effects of the jets from the spiralling-in and the NS/BH gravity.
+Namely, we do not include spiralling-in nor the NS/BH gravity.
 In section \ref{sec:Reliability} we discuss the reliability and implications of our work.
 We summarize our results in section \ref{sec:Summary}.